Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

   bibliography_template: post_bib
 ---

+## Will Conformal Prediction Replace Bayesian Inference?
 With the rise of [conformal prediction](https://www.youtube.com/watch?v=kSGP4F_ZcBY), I am hearing doubts being raised about the Bayesian approach to machine learning.
 This is especially true for Bayesian deep learning, where the Bayesian approach is barely making progress to provide a computationally-feasible baseline for predictive uncertainty quantification.

+## Uncertainty Quantification is a Red Herring
 The problem I have with these "doubts" about the future of Bayesian machine learning is that they are founded on a false premise.
 For me, Bayesian machine learning was never about **predictive** uncertainty quantification.
-Okay, maybe the "ever" was a bit of a stretch.
+Okay, maybe the "never" is a bit of a stretch.
-But I do mean that there has been too much focus on the predictive uncertainty quantification aspect of Bayesian machine learning, that it has completely overtaken the Bayesian cause.
+But I do fell that there has been too much focus on the predictive uncertainty quantification aspect of Bayesian machine learning, that it has completely overtaken the Bayesian cause.

 For me, the Bayesian framework provides the following:

 * Uncertainty estimates of the *parameters*.
 * Uncertainty estimates of the *predictions*.
-* Data driven regularization through marginalization.
+* Data-driven regularization through marginalization.
 * Principled model comparison through Bayes factors.
 * Principled (with principles founded on probability theory) model design.
 * Automatic frequentist guarantees such as Bernstein-von Mises.

-Uncertainty quantification is just of these.
+Uncertainty quantification is just one of these.
-Explaining what each bullet exactly mean would be be too long to qualify as a blog post.
+Explaining what each bullet exactly means would be too long to qualify as a blog post.
-But let me discuss the third point "Data driven regularization through marginalization" as I believe it is especially important for machine learning.
+Neverthless, let me discuss the third point, "Data-driven regularization through marginalization," as I believe it is especially important for machine learning.
 In the Bayesian framework, one makes predictions $$p(y \mid \mathcal{D})$$ by marginalizing over the posterior $$p(\theta \mid \mathcal{D})$$ such as
 $$
 \begin{equation}